Herbertkartel/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-a function that prints a triangle
+define if a character is uppercase